Raed-Ashraf/Data-Pipeline-using-Airflow/README.md

 # Setup
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Create Folders needed by Airflow (dags, logs, plugins) using the following bash command.

+    `mkdir ./dags ./plugins ./logs`
+4. Create the env file that contains the needed environment variables using the following bash command.

+    `echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env`
-3. Initialize the Airflow environment using the following bash command.
+5. Initialize the Airflow environment using the following bash command.

     `docker-compose up airflow-init`
   - **"docker-compose up"**: This command starts the services defined in the docker-compose.yml file.